Why We’re Here

 Coro graduates gain a deeper understanding of how the world works, the leadership skills to improve it, and a network of engaged and influential peers to help them reach their goals.
 Working together, we fuel positive change across the country.

 Our Approach to Leadership

 Coro participants learn by doing.
 Guided by our experienced faculty, participants actively engage with their colleagues to disrupt old patterns, build skills, and develop new ways of thinking.
-Our programs focus on developing and enhancing six core competencies for 21st century leadership:
+Check out our Inward, Outward, Forward framework for leadership here!
+Our programs focus on developing and enhancing six core practices for 21st century leadership: